goodguyry/AriaComponents/src/README.md

 > |:--|:--|:--|
 > | `event.detail.instance` | The class instance from which the event originated. | Component class |
 > | `event.detail.element` | The element passed to the constructor. | `HTMLElement` |

-## lib/ Modules

-The `src/lib/` directory contains modules available for use in creating additional classes extended from AriaComponent, or for general use outside of this package.
-See the source files for details.